Polarity Picker¶

 Advantages:

-simplicity of the algorithm
+Simplicity of the algorithm

-reliable for strong amplitude first motions
+Reliable for strong, impulsive first motions

-does not work with large low-frequent noise
+Does not work with large low-frequent noise and trends in the data

-might miss weak first motions
+Might miss weak first motions

 Two examples showing the basic idea of the algorithm.
 Dashed, horizontal